cypress-io/cypress/docs/source/faq/index.md

 The code you write in Cypress is executed in the browser, so you can import or require JS modules, but only those that work in the browser.

 Cypress doesn't have direct access to node or your file system.
-We recommend utilizing [`.exec()`](https://on.cypress.io/api/exec) to execute a shell command or a node script that will do what you need.
+We recommend utilizing {% url `cy.exec()` exec %} to execute a shell command or a node script that will do what you need.

 ## {% fa fa-question-circle green %} Is there a way to give a proper SSL certificate to your proxy so the page doesn't show up as "not secure"?